stappersg/vBook/src/advanced/dns.md

 | basic status code | 550
 | Description | The associated sender address has a null MX, and the SMTP receiver is configured to reject mail from such sender (e.g., because it could not return a DSN).

-> Null MX record feature and its status codes will be implemented in v0.11.

 ### CNAME record

 As described in [Section 5 of RFC5321] if a CNAME record is found, the resulting name is processed as if it were the initial name.
 This behavior can be changed with the vSMTP directive `follow_CNAME`.